Philoumenos (Hasapis) of Jacob's Well: Death

 Philoumenos was murdered on 29 November 1979.
 His assailant, Asher Raby (spelled "Rabi" in some newspaper accounts), a mentally ill 37-year-old resident of Tel Aviv, had intruded the monastery and threw a hand grenade inside, which caused substantial damage.
 Philoumenos is said by investigators to have been fleeing the explosion and fire caused by the grenade when he was pursued by Raby and hit multiple times with an axe.
 Investigators stated that Philoumenos appeared to have been trying to protect his face with his hands when a blow to his face or head severed one finger on each hand.
 Raby escaped the scene of the crime undetected.

 Raby was subsequently found to have acted alone, "without any connection to a religious or political entity."

 An investigation launched by the Israeli police initially failed to identify the killer.
-Raby was arrested on 17 November 1982 as he again attempted enter the Monastery at Jacob's Well illicitly by climbing over a wall; he was carrying hand grenades.
+Raby was arrested on 17 November 1982 as he again attempted to enter the Monastery at Jacob's Well illicitly by climbing over a wall; he was carrying hand grenades.
 Raby supplied the police with accurate details of his earlier, previously unsolved, crimes.
 These were the murder of Philoumenos; a March 1979 murder of a Jewish gynecologist in Tel-Aviv; the murder of the family of a woman in Lod, Israel in April 1979 who claimed to have clairvoyant powers; and an assault on a nun at the Jacob's Well holy site in April 1982.
 The nun was seriously wounded in the attack.
 Both she and the gynecologist were attacked by axe, according to prosecutors.

 Raby, a newly religious Jew, was described as unwashed, dressed in worn-out clothing, and audibly muttered passages of scripture in a strange manner.
 Psychiatric evaluations found that he was mentally incompetent to stand trial; he was committed to a mental hospital; details of his subsequent whereabouts are restricted by privacy regulations.
 At a court hearing after his arrest, an Israeli prosecutor told the court that Raby was convinced that the monastery was the site of the ancient Jewish Temple, and that he made an attempt on the life of the nun "in response to a divine command."